But not all technologies are created equal – some facilitate distraction rather than drive, or push procrastination over progress.

 Its effects on business, communication, economy, entertainment and politics are profound.
-We now have more access to information than ever before, with the indexed web (what we can see on search engines) containing 4.65 billion pages at at July 2015.
-To put into context, that’s more than 6.1 million copies of Harry Potter and the Goblet of Fire.
+We now have more access to information than ever before, with the indexed web (what we can see on search engines) containing 4.65 billion pages as of July 2015.
+To put that into context, that’s more than 6.1 million copies of Harry Potter and the Goblet of Fire.

 And it’s not just information, the internet has given us new ways for people to raise capital (through sites like Kickstarter), it’s an ongoing record of human history and it’s helping people to connect with communities that support them, or even find their soulmates.